-Its drag and drop functionality can save a lot of your time and lets you focus on the app design.
+Its functions can save a lot of your time and lets you focus on the app design.
 And not only for mobile apps, but designers use it for website and desktop product designs as well.

 Adobe Illustrator is all in one kind of tool, anything that you can imagine, it can bring it to reality.
-In addition to the obvious mockups and UI/Ux designs, designers from all over the globe prefer Adobe Illustrator to create high-quality illustrations, logos, sketches, and typography as well.
+In addition to the obvious mockups and UI/UX (User Interface/User Experience) designs, designers from all over the globe prefer Adobe Illustrator to create high-quality illustrations, logos, sketches, and typography as well.

 App Designing Process